Jack-42/audio-visualizer/README.md

 # Audio Visualizer
-A simple web app for audio visualization implemented in JavaScript using the Web Audio API and Chart.js library.
+A web app for audio visualization implemented in JavaScript using the Web Audio API and Chart.js library.

+The app is deployed on: https://jack0042.uber.space/audio-visualizer/